Inrixia/Floatplane-Downloader/wiki/plex.md

 2. **Set the posters for each "Series":**

-   >This is pretty self explanatory, the artwork for each LMG channel is in the videos folder.
+   >This is pretty self explanatory, the artwork for each LMG channel is in the videos folder under artwork.

 [![https://gyazo.com/9a427387f9249b201983bfb080ad1a38](https://i.gyazo.com/9a427387f9249b201983bfb080ad1a38.gif)](https://gyazo.com/9a427387f9249b201983bfb080ad1a38)